 This is the homepage and blog of Dhruv Thakur, a Data Scientist in the making.
+Here's what I'm up to currently.
 For more about me, see here.

 Bayes' theorem gives a mathematical way to correct predictions about probability of an event, and move from prior belief to something more and more probable.